Code-Institute-Submissions/TheGameOfSnake/TESTING.md

 - game play with different game modes - NOK

     BUG 1: when playing walls are solid game mode, on the right and upper side of the screen the gameover comes 15 pixel to soon.

+The bug was caused by the checkWall function.
+If the snake hit canvas height 0 or width 0, it should not be game over only if smaller then 0.
+This bug is resolved by distract the body size from the 0.

 ![Browse](https://github.com/Dutchie1990/TheGameOfSnake/blob/main/docs/misc/testing-gamemode/game-mode-1-demo.gif)
 ![Browse](https://github.com/Dutchie1990/TheGameOfSnake/blob/main/docs/misc/testing-gamemode/game-mode-2-demo.gif)